LONDON SDG EVENT

 About the book

-LEAD LIKE A GENIUS takes the reader on an inspirational journey past genius examples from around the globe.
+LEAD LIKE A GENIUS will take you on an inspirational journey past genius examples from around the globe.
 Initiatives that tackle climate change, the marine plastic crisis, pollution, poverty, inequality and social exclusion exceptionally well.

 The book reveals why these achieve far better results than most.
 It provides thought-leading insights on avoiding common sustainability pitfalls and how to tackle our global issues for a far better return.